 TAFE (NSW) Diploma of Hydraulic Services Design

 Individuals considering a career in Hydraulic Consulting are encouraged to undertake a Diploma of Hydraulic Services Design conducted by an accredited training institution.
-TAFE (NSW) will be running the Diploma course from Term 2, 2021.
-As of August 2020, it is the understanding of the HCAA that TAFE (NSW) is the only RTO that will be offering the course in the country.
+TAFE (NSW) will be running the Diploma course from Term 3, 2021.
+As of January 2021, it is the understanding of the HCAA that TAFE (NSW) is the only RTO that will be offering the course in the country in 2021.

 Click here to view course duration and fee structure information on the Australian Government MySkills website.